-Articulating stressful or emotional experiences in words has been found to improve both physical and mental health by enabling individuals to process and express their thoughts and emotions [5, 76, 77].
-It has been a widely circulated and popular means for individuals to self-reflect and make sense of themselves [23, 33], by simply sitting down to write the innermost thoughts and feelings without confines of grammar, punctuation, or any other formalities of written composition.
-However, writing about negative experiences and thoughts can be challenging as it often requires individuals to confront distressing thoughts and emotions, making it tempting for them to disengage from the process [77, 91].
+Articulating stressful or emotional experiences in words has been found to improve both physical and mental health by enabling individuals to process and express their thoughts and emotions [6, 88, 89].
+It has been a widely circulated and popular means for individuals to self-reflect and make sense of themselves [27, 39], by simply sitting down to write the innermost thoughts and feelings without confines of grammar, punctuation, or any other formalities of written composition.
+However, writing about negative experiences and thoughts can be challenging as it often requires individuals to confront distressing thoughts and emotions, making it tempting for them to disengage from the process [89, 110].
 Hence, there have been a number of adjustments to the activity to help with this process.
-For example, tools like self-help workbooks and prompted journaling have been developed to offer structured prompts that guide users in exploring their thoughts and emotions [66, 81].
-The HCI community has also introduced interactive methods, such as using photos as journaling prompts [39] or employing a conversational assistant with sequences of probing questions [73].
-These approaches mostly involved pre-defined prompts for writers to use, which has proven effective to spark thinking and dive into the process [18, 41].
-It has also been noted that these prompts are inflexible and detached from the user context [7].
+For example, tools like self-help workbooks and prompted journaling have been developed to offer structured prompts that guide users in exploring their thoughts and emotions [74, 95].
+The HCI community has also introduced interactive methods, such as using photos as journaling prompts [43] or employing a conversational assistant with sequences of probing questions [83].
+These approaches mostly involved pre-defined prompts for writers to use, which has proven effective to spark thinking and dive into the process [21, 45].
+It has also been noted that these prompts are inflexible and detached from the user context [9].

-The generative capabilities of recent large language models (LLMs) have accelerated the advancement of intelligent writing support tools [51, 52], which commonly perform natural language generation for directly modifying the content (e.g., [44, 52]) or providing advice for improving the content (e.g., [24]).
-However, research on LLM-driven writing tools largely focuses on creative writing, and only a handful of works have recently begun to study intelligent support for writing about the self (e.g., DiaryMate [44]).
+The generative capabilities of recent large language models (LLMs) have accelerated the advancement of intelligent writing support tools [55, 56], which commonly perform natural language generation for directly modifying the content (e.g., [48, 56]) or providing advice for improving the content (e.g., [28]).
+However, research on LLM-driven writing tools largely focuses on creative writing, and only a handful of works have recently begun to study intelligent support for writing about the self (e.g., DiaryMate [48]).
+Further, a growing body of research has investigated the LLMs'

-Further, a growing body of research has investigated the LLMs' potential for mental health support in the form of conventional chat interfaces (e.g., [43, 48, 87, 94]).
-Although LLM-driven, open-ended conversations are intuitively analogous to therapists' counseling sessions, an agent who holds the therapist's persona tends to lead the conversation and sometimes can result in unintentional reinforcement of negative narratives [35, 43, 94].
-Meanwhile, research suggests that when individuals are able to make choices and exert control over their experiences, they engage more meaningfully in the process and develop a stronger sense of ownership and responsibility for their growth [20].
+potential for mental health support in the form of conventional chat interfaces (e.g., [47, 52, 105, 113]).
+Although LLM-driven, openended conversations are intuitively analogous to therapists' counseling sessions, an agent who holds the therapist's persona tends to lead the conversation and sometimes can result in unintentional reinforcement of negative narratives [40, 47, 113].
+Meanwhile, research suggests that when individuals are able to make choices and exert control over their experiences, they engage more meaningfully in the process and develop a stronger sense of ownership and responsibility for their growth [23].

 In this work, we investigate ways to empower individuals to take greater control of the reflective process of their personal challenges while simultaneously leveraging the personalized and adaptive guidance offered by LLMs.
-To this aim, we designed and developed EXPLORESELF, an LLM-infused interactive system for exploring and reflecting on personal challenges.
-EXPLORESELF allows users to freely expand related themes from the initial narrative and drill down probing questions to reflect on aspects of themes in depth.
+Unlike traditional mental health services that focus on professional diagnosis and intervention, our goal was to design a system that enables individuals to explore their challenges at their own pace, without clinical oversight.
+To this aim, we designed and developed EXPLORESELF (Figure 1), an LLM-infused interactive system for exploring and reflecting on personal challenges.
+EXPLORESELF allows users to freely expand related themes from the initial narrative and drill down into probing questions to reflect on aspects of themes in depth.
 To facilitate exploration, the system provides on-demand guidance, such as prompting keywords and comments tailored to their writing.
 The design of EXPLORESELF was informed by formative interviews with nine mental health professionals, where their challenges and approaches to managing the counseling sessions inspired our interface design and the generative pipelines.